Fox-ML-infrastructure/Fox-v1-infra/INFORMATION/08_FEATURE_SELECTION.md

 ### 3. Handle Timescale Redundancy

-If you have features at multiple timescales, **don't select all of them**:
+If you have features at multiple timescales, don't select all of them:

 ```python
 # Bad: All 5 timescales of same concept